 The Electoral College has on occasion produced controversial elections, the first of which can be dated back to 1800, when Thomas Jefferson and Aaron Burr, both on the Democratic-Republican ticket, received the same number of electoral votes.
 The decision went to the House of Representatives, which eventually elected Jefferson as President.
 This election also prompted the 12th Amendment, which mandates double balloting: the Electoral College now casts two separate votes, one for Vice President and one for President.

-The next dilemma occured in 1824, the first time the winner of the popular vote did not become the president.
+The next dilemma occurred in 1824, the first time the winner of the popular vote did not become the president.
 All four candidates (Andrew Jackson, John Quincy Adams, William H. Crawford, and Henry Clay) received Electoral votes, but no one received enough for a majority.
 Again, the House of Representatives made the final decision, which brought Quincy Adams to the White House despite Jackson having won the popular vote.

 A similar phenomenon occurred in the 1876 election between Rutherford B. Hayes and Samuel Tilden.
 Tilden won the popular vote by over 3% but 20 Electoral votes were contested.
 A commission of 5 senators, 5 members of Congress, and 5 Supreme Court Justices awarded all 20 votes to Hayes.